xvonabur/UNIT3D/book/src/backup.md

 UNIT3D offers built in backup tools, available through the web dashboard or via Artisan commands, allowing you to create, manage, and restore your application snapshots.

-> [!IMPORTANT]
-> Not recommended for large sites or when you need deduplication or distributed storage, as it may cause timeouts and performance issues.

 ## 1. Configuration

  **Customize** `config/backup.php` in your editor and adjust settings as needed; inline notes outline the available configuration parameters.